-- Cyber abuse - where people use social networking sites such as forums, Facebook, Myspace, Twitter to write hurtful or false things about someone, posting hurtful comments on pictures and walls, creating groups about the person they are bullying
+- Cyber abuse - where people use social networking sites such as Forums, Facebook, Myspace, Twitter or Tumblr to write hurtful or false things about someone, posting hurtful comments on pictures and walls, creating groups about the person they are bullying

 - Texting – sometimes bullies will text hurtful or threatening things to their victims